nlsynth/karuta/docs/usersguide.rst

 =============
 Integer width
 =============

-(Karuta also has features for user defined types (e.g. bfloat16).
-Document will be added later.)

 Bit width of data is important to use FPGAs efficiently while it is not cared so much for CPUs.
 Karuta allows arbitrary bit width.